Traditional markets in Mexico: Independence to the present

 Mercado Juárez was opened in 1912, the last major market to open before the Mexican Revolution brought market development to a halt.
 The war disrupted food production and distribution with the abandonment of haciendas, lack of manpower in the agricultural sector and the disruption of transportation systems.
 With the exception of the Abelardo L. Rodríguez market in 1934, there were no new markets constructed in Mexico City, other than small ones for newly established neighborhoods in the growing city.
 Outside of Mexico City, formal markets were still be introduced to replace older tianguis.
 The installation of fixed structures to replace tianguis did not always go well.
 In Xalapa, Veracruz a new, modern and at the time, spacious market was built and promoted in the 1940s to replace the weekly market at the Plazuela del Carbón.
 However, at first no one would go and shop there, making it a distinct failure.
 It took fifteen years of efforts to make the market accepted and profitable.

 In the 1950s, the government began to replace a number of markets, which were stalls made of wood and lamínate, with modern buildings.
 During the presidency of Adolfo López Mateos (1958-1964) eighty eight markets were constructed in Mexico City.
 Mercados sobre ruedas (markets on wheels) was a concept implemented in 1969, to give agricultural producers a means to sell directly to consumers.
 The idea was that an association of producers could seek permission to sell their produce in a particular spot on a particular day of the week.
 However, many of these associations became dominated by intermediaries rather than by the farmers themselves, as the producers could not spend many days selling their merchandise.
 Today, "mercados sobre ruedas" is used to refer to informal street vendors who sell in large groups but generally can be found every day in the same location, rather than on market days, such as tianguis.
 According to INEGI, about 23 percent of the population earns money in the informal economy, with includes the mercados sobre ruedas and tianguis.

 During the rest of the 20th century, commercialization patterns for food and other staples were strongly influenced by the United States, with the introduction of concepts such as supermarkets and convenience stores.
 The current retail situation in Mexican cities varies widely.
-On one end, there are a myriad of small corner stores (called mesceláneas, expendios de abarrotes or tienditas) and on the other are major supermarket and department chains such as Comercial Mexicana, Walmart, Liverpool and others.
+On one end, there are a myriad of small corner stores (called misceláneas, expendios de abarrotes or tienditas) and on the other are major supermarket and department chains such as Comercial Mexicana, Walmart, Liverpool and others.
 These types of markets now account for eighty percent of food sales in Mexico City.
 The appearance of supermarkets has diminished the sales in many markets.
 For example, sales at the market in Colonia Industrial were cut by half when a supermarket opened nearby in 2009.
 Although mercados usually have better prices and fresher produce, the rundown conditions of many is one factor why many consumers prefer supermarkets.